An elliptic proof of the splitting theorems from Lorentzian geometry: Introduction

 \subsection{Outlook}

-While in this work we focus on demonstrating the elliptic $p$-d'Alembertian methods to give significant simplifications to the classical Lorentzian splitting theorem \cite{Eschenburg88, Galloway89, Newman90, GallowayHorta96}, our techniques lend themselves to generalizations both to weighted spacetimes as well as to Lorentzian metric tensors with regularity below $C^2$ (see~\cite{KOV24} for analogous developments in Riemannian signature).
-The rich literature on spacetime geometry with non-smooth Lorentzian metrics \cite{KunzingerSteinbauerStojkovicVickers2015, KunzingerSteinbauerVickers15, GrafGrantKunzingerSteinbauer18, Graf20, KunzingerOhanyanSchinnerlSteinbauer2022} highlights the relevance of such results, as non-smooth metrics arise naturally in general relativity, e.g.\ as solutions to the Einstein equations.\ These generalizations of the Lorentzian splitting theorems require a more sophisticated analysis of the $p$-d'Alembert operator, and will be addressed in an upcoming work.
+In this work we focus on developing elliptic $p$-d'Alembert methods and using them to significantly simplify the proofs of the classical Lorentzian splitting theorems \cite{Eschenburg88, Galloway89, Newman90, GallowayHorta96}.
+In the more complicated setting of our companion work, we exploit the same techniques to obtain new generalizations both to weighted spacetimes and to Lorentzian metric tensors whose regularity is merely $C^1_{loc}$ \cite{BGMOS25+}; see~\cite{KunzingerOhanyanVardabasso25} for an analogous splitting statement in Riemannian signature.
+The rich literature on spacetime geometry with non-smooth Lorentzian metrics \cite{KunzingerSteinbauerStojkovicVickers2015, KunzingerSteinbauerVickers15, GrafGrantKunzingerSteinbauer18, Graf20, KunzingerOhanyanSchinnerlSteinbauer2022} highlights the relevance of such results, as non-smooth metrics arise naturally in general relativity, e.g.\ as solutions to the Einstein equations.\ Further refinements of the Lorentzian splitting theorems may require a more sophisticated analysis of the $p$-d'Alembert operator, which we defer to future work.